winterpetrichor/SSSSS/README.md

 1) To cater for a number of shares becoming inaccessible (lost cloud account, data storage device destroyed in a fire, etc.).
 2) So that no one share contains the entire secret, enhancing security.

+As far as I know, at the time of writing, only Trezor has implemented SSS via SLIP39 <https://github.com/BlockchainCommons/bc-slip39>, which directly converts your binary seed into seed phrase shares for the Shamir Backup (SSS).
+This is a better approach, than the one taken here, and one I hope to see as a standard in wallets going forward.
+However, adoption will take time, so a completely different approach is taken in this software.
+Whatever wallet you choose, presumably any wallet other than the Trezor Model T, will still convert your binary seed into a single seed phrase, which can then be used with this software to create the encrypted shares.

 **Fernet Encryption**
 <https://cryptography.io/en/latest/fernet/>
 This is used to implement symmetric encryption on the shares generated.